RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/01_setup_network_parameters_and_set_hostname.md

 Hostname: node1.mydomain.com

-Note: for this lab you will need to revert everything back once this is complete or you won't have Internet acccess for this machine.
+Note: Still working on this one.
+If you save these settings you won't have Internet access.
 ```

 (scroll down for an answer)